Battle of the Little Bighorn: Aftermath

-The first to hear the news of the Custer defeat were those aboard the steamboat Far West, which had brought supplies for the expedition.
+The first non-Natives to hear the news of the Custer defeat (outside of Terry's force) were those aboard the steamboat Far West, which had brought supplies for the expedition.
 Curley, one of Custer's scouts, rode up to the steamboat and tearfully conveyed the information to Grant Marsh, the boat's captain, and army officers.
 Marsh converted the Far West into a floating field hospital to carry the 52 wounded from the battle to Fort Lincoln.
 Traveling night and day, with a full head of steam, Marsh brought the steamer downriver to Bismarck, Dakota Territory, making the 710 mi run in the record time of 54 hours and bringing the first news of the military defeat which came to be popularly known as the "Custer Massacre".
 The editor of the Bismarck paper kept the telegraph operator busy for hours transmitting information to the New York Herald (for which he corresponded).
 News of the defeat arrived in the East as the U.S. was observing its centennial.
 The Army began to investigate, although its effectiveness was hampered by a concern for survivors, and the reputation of the officers.
 Custer's wife, Elizabeth Bacon Custer, in particular, guarded and promoted the ideal of him as the gallant hero, attacking any who cast an ill light on his reputation.

 The Battle of the Little Bighorn had far-reaching consequences for the Natives.
-It was the beginning of the end of the "Indian Wars" and has even been referred to as "the Indians' last stand" in the area.
+It was essentially the end of the "Indian Wars" and has even been referred to as "the Indians' last stand" in the area.
 Within 48 hours of the battle, the large encampment on the Little Bighorn broke up into smaller groups because there was not enough game and grass to sustain a large congregation of people and horses.